Who We Are

 Head of Professional Growth (7-12)

-Ms Janine Timillero is the Head of Professional Growth (7-12) at Newington College.
+Ms Janine Timillero is the Head of Professional Growth (7-12) at Newington College, where she collaborates with colleagues to strengthen pedagogical practice through the deliberate development of teacher expertise.

 Dr Michael Marokakis